 The attorneys at the Sammis Law Firm help people seal or expunge a criminal record in Florida.
-Our offices are located in Tampa, FL, but we help clients seal or expunge a criminal record throughout the State of Florida.
+Our offices are located in Tampa, FL, but we help clients seal or expunge a criminal record throughout Florida.

-We charge a flat fee of $950 to seal or expunge the record and that includes all attorney fees and costs (with no hidden charges).
+We charge a flat fee of $1,200 to seal or expunge the record, including all attorney fees and costs (with no hidden charges).

-To start the process, just give us a call at 813-250-0500.
-You can come into our office to sign the paperwork or we can complete the paperwork and mail it to you today.
+To start the process, just call us at 813-250-0500.
+You can also come into our office to sign the paperwork, or we can complete it and mail it to you today.
 Find out more about how long it takes to seal or expunge the record.

-Because the court has the discretion to just deny any petition to seal or expunge a criminal record it is important to have the assistance of an attorney during the entire process.
+Because the court has the discretion to deny any petition to seal or expunge a criminal record, it is important to have the assistance of an attorney during the entire process.

-An attorney can make sure all of the paperwork is completed quickly and correctly.
-If one incident resulted in more than one charge or more than one arrest, then an attorney can make sure that all eligible records are included in the petition.
-You only get one chance to petition for a seal or expunge so you need to make sure everything is done correctly the first time.
+An attorney can ensure that all paperwork is completed quickly and correctly.
+If one incident resulted in more than one charge or arrest, an attorney can ensure that all eligible records are included in the petition.
+You only get one chance to petition for a seal or expunge, so you need to make sure everything is done correctly the first time.

-The attorney can make sure the petition is approved by the court as quickly as possible either with or without an attorney.
-If the court is considering denying the petition, the attorney can present evidence showing the court all of the reasons why the petition should not be denied.
+The attorney can ensure that the petition is approved by the court as quickly as possible, either with or without an attorney.
+If the court is considering denying the petition, the attorney can present evidence showing all of the reasons why the petition should not be denied.

 Can the court just deny the petition to seal or expunge the record?

-The short answer is that yes, although it doesn’t happen very often.
+The short answer is "yes, although it doesn’t happen often."
 As a general rule, even if the court determines that the petitioner has satisfied the statutory and rule eligibility requirements for the seal or expunction, the court still has the discretion to deny the petition to expunge or seal if it conducts an evidentiary hearing and articulates an evidence-based reason for denial.

 What’s the Difference Between a Seal or Expunge?